-Sana Commerce and Magento are both e-commerce platform providers.
-Sana Commerce is an ERP-integrated e-commerce platform that focuses on B2B wholesalers, distributors and manufacturers.
+Sana Commerce and Magento Commerce — now known as Adobe Commerce — are both e-commerce platform providers.
+Sana Commerce provides a cloud-based ERP-integrated e-commerce platform that focuses on B2B wholesalers, distributors and manufacturers.
 Magento is an e-commerce platform, widely adopted by B2C retailers.
 Most people looking for an e-commerce solution will sooner or later run into Magento.
-Here’s how Sana and Magento differ.
+Here’s how Sana Commerce and Magento differ.

-Sana Commerce is different: our e-commerce platform cannot run without an ERP integration.
+Sana Commerce Cloud is different: Our cloud-based e-commerce platform cannot run without an ERP integration.
 It isn’t even possible to create products solely within the platform.
-This is because our starting point has always been: if a functionality is covered by the ERP, we won’t replicate it in the e-commerce platform.
+This is because our starting point has always been: if the functionality is covered by the ERP, we won’t replicate it in the e-commerce platform.
 We dislike redundancy.
 Duplicate content creates the opportunity for error and thus decreases the efficiency and profitability of your business.
 We believe that your ERP should serve as your single source of truth.

-Sana and your ERP work as one.
-The database and every complex interaction you’ve created in your ERP system are automatically reflected in your Sana web store.
+Sana Commerce Cloud and your ERP work as one.
+The database and every complex interaction you’ve created in your ERP system are automatically reflected in your Sana Commerce Cloud web store.
 This goes for customer data, order data, pricing tables and product information, as well as complex pricing structures, workflows, trade agreements, stock rules and so on.

 How do you benefit from ERP integration?

-Not only does this direct integration make it easy to set up Sana in the first place, it also minimizes ongoing maintenance costs and resources in the long run.
-With Sana, you only need to maintain one database: your ERP database.
+Not only does this direct integration make it easy to set up Sana Commerce Cloud in the first place, but it also minimizes ongoing maintenance costs and resources in the long run.
+The cloud-based model allows regular system updates and advancements to take place automatically with no downtime.
+With Sana Commerce Cloud, you only need to maintain one database: your ERP database.
 This simple architecture saves you time and effort on complex data synchronization.
 This means less complexity for your organization and a lower investment with more long-term value.
 Find out more about all the benefits of direct ERP integration.

 What’s a connector?